 Miles and points beginners often ask which travel rewards credit cards for beginners are the best.
 It’s understandable.
 First, there are so many travel rewards credit cards available.
-Second, many people believe credit card myths which make applying for them stressful.
+Second, many people believe credit card myths which make even thinking about where to start so stressful!

 What is the Chase 5/24 rule and why is it especially important for miles and points beginners to know?